nevanscott/uxui0120/_lessons/information-architecture/responsive-design.md

 ---
-title: Responsive Layouts, Style Tiles & UI inspiration
+title: Responsive Design
 day: 20
 ---

 In this lesson, we will explore 3 different topics that are focused on your UI development

-- Layouts
+- Responsive Layouts
 - Style Tiles
 - UI Inspiration